apsc160/cms_contest/intro_base7/statement/statement.md

 $$ \begin{aligned} 4330 / 7 & = 1\times(7^4) / 7 + 5\times(7^3) / 7 + 4\times(7^2) / 7 + 2\times(7^1) / 7 + 4\times(7^0) / 7\\\\ & = 1\times(7^3) + 5\times(7^2) + 4\times(7^1) + 2\times(7^0)\\\\ & = 1542_7, \end{aligned} $$
 which has the same digits at the original 4330, but with the least-significant digit removed.

 Write a program that reads positive decimal integers from standard input (i.e. using `scanf(...)`), and prints their corresponding base-7 representations to standard output.
-Your program should stop if it fails to read an integer (i.e. `scanf(...)` returns `EOF` or something other than `1`).
+Your program should stop if it fails to read a valid integer (i.e. `scanf(...)` returns something other than `1`).

 ### Input Format